Len scores 28, Hawks hold on to beat Bulls 123-118

+They still had enough to beat the Chicago Bulls and get some payback for a quadruple-overtime loss at home two nights earlier.

-CHICAGO — Alex Len scored a season-high 28 points and the Atlanta Hawks held on to beat the Chicago Bulls 123-118 on Sunday.
+Alex Len scored a season-high 28 points and Atlanta held on to beat Chicago 123-118 on Sunday.

 Lauri Markkanen led Chicago with 19 points, though he shot just 6 of 21.
 Antonio Blakeney scored 17, but the Bulls came up short after winning five of six.

-The two teams went down to the wire again, coming off the third highest scoring game in NBA history.
+The teams went down to the wire again, coming off the third-highest scoring game in NBA history.

 The Hawks had to sweat out this one after leading most of the way.